pimoroni/inventorhatmini-python/REFERENCE.md

 This leaves `board.servos` set to `None`, letting you to use those board pins for any other purpose.

-The pins available after this are:
+The io expander pins available after this are:

 * `board.IOE_SERVO_PINS` = `(23, 24, 25, 22)`

 ### As GPIOs

 With servos uninitialised, the servo pins can be interacted with like regular GPIO pins (see [GPIOs](#gpios)), using the functions `.servo_pin_mode()` and `.servo_pin_value()`.
 The one exception to this is that these pins are not ADC capable.

-To use a servo pin an input:
+To use a servo pin as an input:

 ```python
 # Initialise InventorHATMini without servos